This week we meet Chenoa, Anissa’s girlfriend!

 Speaking of Grace, we hopefully meet her next week!
 After all, Anissa’s last scene involves her leaving Chenoa’s bed to get something to help her sleep and throwing a robber through multiple aisles at the pharmacy.
 Plus, she starts training next week.

 I’m sad Chenoa and Anissa will eventually break up, but it’s exciting to have three women loving women characters in one show!
+The only downside to using a template message is that there might be some members who do not have as much information as you do.
+However, since they do not sign up for free, you will never know unless you try it.
+There fast dating site is no guarantee that you will get a reply from them, but you should at least try.
+Some online dating sites also offer an "advisory" forum where you can warn other members about scams and such before you risk your identity or money.
 And I’m intrigued to see how quickly Anissa will open up to Grace and what changes will come in the next few episodes, and the rest of this season, for the two of them to end up together.
 I’d assume Anissa will meet Grace’s family and friends quicker…

 - Lynn and Jefferson truly have some of the best chemistry on screen.
 Too bad Lynn wants nothing to do with Jefferson as Black Lightning.
 Anissa’s powers are going to be messy for this family.